tvandergeer/kurento-module-dtmfdetect/README.md

 Add this filter in the (audio) path and it will fire the DtmfDetected event when a DTMF tone is detected

-This filter is based on the [GStreamer dtmfdetect filter](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-bad-plugins/html/gst-plugins-bad-plugins-dtmfdetect.html)
+This filter is based on the [GStreamer dtmfdetect filter](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-bad-plugins/html/gst-plugins-bad-plugins-dtmfdetect.html) and built using the [kurento module scaffold](http://doc-kurento.readthedocs.io/en/stable/mastering/develop_kurento_modules.html)

 ## How to use